shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

         # Event threshold - use this to determine FP/FN trade-off.
         EventThreshold: 0.5
 ```
 > Note there are only two parameters that are specific to _Harmonics_,  _MinFormantGap_ and _MaxFormantGap_.
 These specify the minimum and maximum allowed gap (measured in Hertz) between adjacent formants/harmonics.
 Note that for these purposes the terms _harmonic_ and _formant_ are equivalent.
-The DCT is performed over all bins in the search band.
+By default, the DCT is calculated over all bins in the search band.

 > Once again, the output from a DCT operation is an array of coefficients (taking values in [0, 1]).
 The index into the array is the gap between formants and the value at that index is the formant amplitude.
 The index with largest amplitude indicates the likely formant gap, but _DctThreshold_ sets the minimum acceptable amplitude value.
-Lowering _DctThreshold_ increases the likelihood that random noise will be accepted as a true set of formants; increasing _DctThreshold_ increases the likelihood that a target set of stacked harmonics is rejected.
+Lowering _DctThreshold_ increases the likelihood that random noise will be accepted as a true set of formants; increasing _DctThreshold_ increases the likelihood that a target set of formants is rejected.

 ### Step 5.
 Combining syllables into calls
 Detection step 5 is the first of two *post-processing* steps.
 They both come under the keyword `PostProcessing`.
-Note that these post-processing steps are performed on all 'discovered" acoustic events collectively, i.e. all those obtained from all the *profiles* in the list of profiles.
+Note that these post-processing steps are performed on all acoustic events collectively, i.e. all those "discovered" by all the *profiles* in the list of profiles.

 **Step 5.1.** Combine overlapping events.
 (Note the indentation)
  ```yml